VRBarysh/DifEqMaster/README.md

 ### Solid-state distributed feedback laser models

 This part of the project describes various laser structures with 1D and 2D distributed feedback.
 The main goal here is demonstrating the excitation process that begins with spontaneous radiation and results in steady-state radiation regimes.
 Simulated and demonstrated effects here include spatial synchronization of radiation across two dimensions, interference of two propagating waves that results in spatial hole burning, synchronization of multichannel laser structures, mutual scattering of several electromagnetic waves.
 The complicated part here is producing a mathematically stable procedure for calculating mutually scattering waves.
 Most typical procedures like Runge-Kutta methods for differential equations proved to be unstable for considered cases.
 Consequently, we use a semi-implicit procedure for making a time domain step.
-Additionally, electromagnetic waves that propagate in different directions complicate splitting the step procedure into separate spatial regions for multithreading.
+Additionally, electromagnetic waves that propagate in different directions complicate splitting the step procedure into separate procedures for separate spatial regions for multithreading.

 This part of the project is split into following files: